 - Energy Audit

 - Insulation in Attic, Floor, and Walls

 - Furnace Safety Testing

 - Energy Conservation Information

 The daily activities of state government have a significant impact on the quality of Colorado’s public health and environment, and use of its natural resources.
-That’s why, in April 2007, Governor Bill Ritter, Jr., signed the Greening of State Government Executive Orders D011 07 and D012 07.
-These orders direct state government to achieve the following goals by June 30, 2012.
+New updates to this section coming soon.